sdmx-twg/vtl/v2.2/docs/user_manual/types.rst

 indented ones.

-According to the functional paradigm, the Identifiers cannot contain NULL values, therefore the scalar type of the Identifiers Components must be “not null”.
+According to the functional paradigm, the Identifiers cannot contain **null** values, therefore the scalar type of the Identifiers Components must be “not null”.

 In summary, the following conventions are used for describing Component